Elela Information

 We recommend packing the following:

-• Please note that in the event of rain during a game drive, waterproof ponchos will be provided for guests’ comfort.
+Please note: in the event of rain during a drive or walk, waterproof ponchos will be provided for your comfort.

 Health & Travel